tataratat/splinepy/README.md

 # We always store control points in 2D arrays with
 # (total_number_of_control_points, physical_dimension) shape.
 # They fill control grid by iterating lower-indexed dimensions first.
-# But if you are rather familiar with grid-like structure, this should hold
+# But if you prefer the grid-like structure, this should hold
 grid_cps = np.empty(2, 3, 2)  # (dim, n_cps_u, n_cps_v)
 gird_cps[:, 0, 0] = [0. , 0. ]
 gird_cps[:, 0, 1] = [0.5, 0. ]